Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Introduction

 \section{Introduction}

 \Euclid \citep{EuclidSkyOverview} is a space telescope of the European Space Agency designed to survey the Universe out to redshift $z\sim$\,2, with the main aim of measuring weak gravitational lensing and galaxy clustering.
-The goal is to use them to constrain the late-time evolution of the Universe, when dark energy becomes dominant and potential signatures of modified gravity become detectable in the growth of structure.
-With its visible imager VIS \citep{EuclidSkyVIS} and near-infrared photometer and spectrometer \citep[NISP,][]{EuclidSkyNISP}, it will provide images for billions of galaxies and slitless spectra for tens of millions of emission-line galaxies (ELG).
+The goal is to use these measurements to constrain the late-time evolution of the Universe, when dark energy becomes dominant and potential signatures of modified gravity become detectable in the growth of structure.
+With its visible imager \citep[VIS;][]{EuclidSkyVIS} and near-infrared photometer and spectrometer \citep[NISP;][]{EuclidSkyNISP}, it will provide images for billions of galaxies and slitless spectra for tens of millions of emission-line galaxies (ELGs).